Tequila, Jalisco: Climate

 Tequila has a tropical savanna climate with some semi-arid influences.
 It has a dry season in the winter and spring and a rainy season in summer and fall.
-Temperatures do not vary greatly between summer and winter and average about 22.5C.
-The higher elevations have pine and oak forest while the lower elevations have mesquite, nopal, and other vegetation.
+Temperatures do not vary greatly between summer and winter and average about 22.7 C. The higher elevations have pine and oak forest while the lower elevations have mesquite, nopal, and other vegetation.
 The municipality has 28,430 hectares of mostly pine forest in the higher mountain areas.
 The major rivers of the municipality are the Santiago, El Chico and Bolaños and a large number of small streams.

 Most of the municipality's economy is still based on agriculture, employing about 47% of its people.
 Despite the very visible growing of the blue agave plant, most acres here are still devoted to corn.
 Other crops include sorghum, beans, mangos, oranges, avocados and squash.
 Livestock includes beef cattle, dairy cattle, pigs, goats, horses, fowl and bees.
 The making of tequila employs about 25% of the municipality's population, but brings in the most money.
 It accounts for almost all the municipality's industrial base.
 Tourism, such as that related to tequila and ecotourism sites are a growing part of the economy.
 One example of ecotourism here is the Balneario La Toma, which is located on very rugged terrain with cliffs, promoting rappelling, paragliding and other similar sports.
 There is some mining here, mostly of opals, gold and silver.

 Sister cities

-Tequila maintains sister city relations with Cathedral City, California which is located in the Coachella Valley of Southern California.
-Tequila Council members, business promoters and Rotary Club officials have attended many celebrations hosted by the California city, including the Tequila Festival, held in 1998 which highlighted the arts, culture, and products of Tequila, Jalisco.
-The city of Cathedral City has since renewed an annual tradition of celebrating the twenty year anniversary of sister city which in 2016 happened to coincide with the 35th anniversary of incorporation of Cathedral City, The Taste of Jalisco Festival was held in downtown, the 2nd year honoring the culture, music, and food of the city's diverse Mexican heritage.
+Tequila maintains sister city relations with Cathedral City, California, which is located in the Coachella Valley of Southern California.
+Tequila Council members, business promoters, and Rotary Club officials have attended many celebrations hosted by the California city, including the Tequila Festival, held in 1998, which highlighted the arts, culture, and products of Tequila, Jalisco.
+The city of Cathedral City has since renewed an annual tradition of celebrating the twenty year anniversary of sister city, which in 2016 happened to coincide with the 35th anniversary of incorporation of Cathedral City.
+The Taste of Jalisco Festival was held in downtown, the second year honoring the culture, music, and food of the city's diverse Mexican heritage.

 Other sister cities include Jelenia Góra, Poland.